hannic/vocable-app-en-de/README.md

 # vocable-app-en-de

-Learning vocable (provided by a spreadsheet) in an interactive web app
+- Simple vocable learning web app
+- Data source will be provided by a spreadsheet

+- Connects to a Google Spreadsheet File with two columns of words in English and its Translation in German.